GᒪOSSᗩᖇY

 This glossary is an ever-evolving network of our working definitions/poems/journals on the terms + concepts that form the language of this practice.
-Entries are added and re-shaped each month.
-These writings began in 2013 as personal notes, and will now take shape + expand candidly among community. (๑˃̵ᴗ˂̵)
+Entries are added and re-shaped over time.
+These writings began in 2013 as personal notes, and will continue to expand candidly among community. (๑˃̵ᴗ˂̵)

 Access to locked items is reserved for our community of patrons *join here!* + HMAN care recipients.